rileytinianov/rileytinianov.github.io/_projects/Capstone Project/index.md

 ---

 ## User Control
-Due to the nature of Cerebral Palsy, the device had 5 independent nodes for control, each of which could support four buttons to control all modes of movement for the device.
+Due to the nature of Cerebral Palsy, the device had five independent nodes for control, each of which could support four buttons to control all modes of movement for the device.
 These nodes were spaced throughout the vehicle to allow for actuation using any limb, or by head movement if the patient struggled with limb control.
 The user moved the device by either pressing and holding or simply pressing the buttons, depending on their ability.

 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/Hub1.png" height="300" alt="Hub1">